lailasamsia/Indonesia-Financial-Crisis/README.md

 outliers, and ensemble machine learning models to predict new data to find out which data are in crisis.
 The best model for this project is the random forest using ROC/AUC as evaluation matrix.
 <br><br>
-I will predict the number of clusters of universities in America.

 ## Framework Steps: